juliendsv/seamless/README.md

+#seamless
 Forked from https://bitbucket.org/tebeka/seamless

-`seameless` is a TCP proxy that allow you to deploy new code then switch traffic to it without downtime.
+**seamless** is a TCP proxy that allow you to deploy new code then switch traffic to it without downtime.

 It does "round robin" between the list of current active backends.